jadijadi/lpic1book/content/1042_maintain_the_integrity_of_filesystems.md

 Here, the `-T` switch tells `df` to show the file system types and \`-H\` make numbers human readable (in powers of 1000 , for powers of 2, use `-h`).

-On some filesystems (like ext2-4) we have a fixed number of inoes, so you may need to check the number of remaining inodes too.
+On some filesystems (like ext2-4) we have a fixed number of inodes, so you may need to check the number of remaining inodes too.
 To do so, use the `-i` switch:

 ```text
 jadi@funlife:~$ df -i